Why Does My Mouse Keep Freezing? 15 Easy Fixes

 Head to Windows Security

-2. Once that opens up, select the “Virus and Threat Protection” option.
+2. Select the “Virus and Threat Protection” option.

 Select Virus and threat protection

-3. Next, click on the Quick Scan button under “Current Threats“.
+3. Click on the Quick Scan button under “Current Threats“.

 Perform a Quick scan

-4. As and when you press it, Windows will start checking your files for any malware or virus.
-If it comes across something that needs action make sure to remove it.
+4. Windows will start checking your files for any malware or viruses.
+If it detects anything that needs action, make sure to remove it.

-Power-saving settings are typically linked with laptops to extend battery life, but they’re also beneficial for computers as they help in energy reduction, heat management, and increase component lifespan.
+Power-saving settings are typically associated with laptops to extend battery life, but they are also beneficial for computers as they help reduce energy consumption, manage heat, and prolong component lifespan.
 However, power-saving settings can cause USB ports to turn off when not in use to save power.
-To fix that, you can disable power saving settings for USB ports by following these steps:
+To fix that, you can disable power-saving settings for USB ports by following these steps:

 2. Double-click on it to reveal a list of all USB hub devices.
-From here right click on “USB Root Hub” and select Properties.
+From this list, right-click on “USB Root Hub” and select Properties.

 Select Properties

-3. Once you are in the properties menu, navigate to the “Power Management” tab.
-Here, uncheck the box next to “Allow the computer to turn off this device to save power” and hit OK to finalize.
+3. In the properties menu, navigate to the “Power Management” tab.
+Uncheck the box next to “Allow the computer to turn off this device to save power” and hit OK to finalize.

 Uncheck this box